Glutes and Yoga

 Another consequence of weak glutes is muscle imbalances.
-The quadriceps and hip flexors have to take more strain to do the glutes’ work.
+The quadriceps and hip flexors must take more strain to do the glutes’ work.
 Muscle imbalances can inhibit your yoga practice development and can even result in pain.

 Warrior Pose III

-For this pose to work effectively, you have to engage all your lateral gluteal muscles; the glute medius: this is the primary muscle layer providing support to the hips together with the deep six muscles stabilizes each side of the pelvis for each position of the hips.
+For this pose to work effectively, you have to engage all your lateral gluteal muscles; the glute medius: is the primary muscle layer providing support to the hips together with the deep six muscles that stabilize each side of the pelvis for each position of the hips.

-The Warrior III is, in essence, a balancing posture, and it is excellent for strengthening your muscles.
+The Warrior III is, in essence, a balancing posture and is excellent for strengthening your muscles.
 Start with the runner’s lunge with your right leg forward and your left leg to the back.
-Your hands should be on the ground with your left leg extended entirely, and your heel in the air.
+Your hands should be on the ground, your left leg extended entirely, and your heel in the air.

-While exhaling, press your right thighbone back and straighten your right leg so that you can come into Warrior III.
+While exhaling, press your right thighbone back and straighten your right leg so you can enter Warrior III.
 Repeat this process up to eight times.

-Tuck your tailbone in slightly and you will immediately feel your glutes engage.
-Press your feet on the floor and lift the hips up.
+Tuck your tailbone in slightly, and you will immediately feel your glutes engage.
+Press your feet on the floor and lift the hips.
 Your body should create a diagonal line from your shoulder to your knees.
 First, lift your left foot one inch off the ground and keep it there for up to eight breaths.
 Then, do the same for your right foot.

 For the most part, the chair pose increases the strength of the gluteus maximus and the medius.
 To do this pose, start by assuming the mountain pose.
-Your feet should be hip-width apart, and your toes have to point forward.
-Engage your core muscles to keep your spine intact and contract your glutes by squeezing your buttocks.
+Your feet should be hip-width apart, and your toes must point forward.
+Engage your core muscles to keep your spine intact, and contract your glutes by squeezing your buttocks.

 Raise yourself out of this pose and transition back into the original pose.
 The primary objective of this posture is to build glute strength and endurance.
 (Siber, 2015)